defold/doc/docs/en/manuals/physics-objects.md

 To add a collision object component to a game object:

 1. In the *Outline* view, <kbd>right click</kbd> the game object and select <kbd>Add Component ▸ Collision Object</kbd> from the context menu.
 This creates a new component with no shapes.
-2. <kbd>Right click</kbd> the new component and select <kbd>Add Shape ▸ Box / Capsule / Sphere</kbd>.
+2. <kbd>Right click</kbd> the new component and select <kbd>Add Shape ▸ Box / Capsule / Sphere</kbd> (*Circle* instead of *Sphere* in projects using 2D physics).
 This adds a new shape to the collision object component.
 You can add any number of shapes to the component.
 You can also use a tilemap or a convex hull to define the shape of the physics object.
 3. Use the move, rotate and scale tools to edit the shapes.
 4. Select the component in the *Outline* and edit the collision object's *Properties*.